sepehrfakour/express-react-shop/readme.md

 #A simple and fast e-commerce web application

 An ES2015 javascript single-page e-commerce web app that is simple, maintainable, easily extensible, and quick to get up and running.
-Stack consists of a Node backend running an Express server/API, and a React frontend with vanilla flux pattern.
+Stack consists of a Node backend running an Express server/API, and a React frontend using the vanilla flux pattern.
 Designed for deployment on a cloud application platform like Heroku.
-Uses Postgres, AWS S3 for hosting static assets, Stripe for processing payments, Sendgrid for sending email, Mixpanel for event-tracking, NewRelic for monitoring, and Rollbar for error logging.
-Frontend javascript transpiled with Babel; bundled and uglified with Webpack.
+Configured to use Postgres, AWS S3 for hosting static assets, Stripe for processing payments, Sendgrid for sending email, Mixpanel for event-tracking, NewRelic for monitoring, and Rollbar for error logging.
+Frontend javascript transpiled, bundled, and uglified with Webpack/Babel.
 SASS compiled and bundled via middleware.
-Uses Webpack Dev Server for bundling/hot-reloading in development environment, and gulp for running tasks.
+Uses Webpack Dev Server for bundling/hot-reloading in development environment, and Gulp for running tasks.

 ----------------------------------------------